 BBQ Rentals at Breezy Oak Villas

-Rob, why do you charge to rent a BBQ?
-We often see them included for free at vacation rentals!
+Rob, what’s included with your BBQ rentals?
+(We often see them included for free at vacation rentals!)

 Thanks for your question.
 I’m happy to share with you details of exactly what we provide and why we charge for it.

 This is an update of an article written years ago about how we came to offer a BBQ for our guests at the villa.
 You can read it here if interested.

 This article discusses what we provide with our BBQ rentals.
 Information about why we charge for them is available in a separate article.
 Let’s start with the negatives and then finish with the positives…

 What you often get for a free BBQ…